Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/README.md

 1. Clone the repo
 2. Create a new document using the markdown template: `src/case-study-template.md`
 3. Commit and push your changes to the main branch

+## Website

+This content will be published at [https://www/atlasofurbantech.org](https://www/atlasofurbantech.org).

 ## License